How to keep exact time

 Keeping exact time in rhythms with uneven beats - or with varying tempo

 This exercise isn't just for musicians who play music with a steady pulse to it.
-You need the ability to play more exactly on the beat even with rhythms with swing, or during gradual tempo changes - or when you have bars that vary in timing in a subtle way (very common in lively music).
+You need the ability to play more exactly on the beat also with rhythms with swing, or during gradual tempo changes - or when you have bars that vary in timing in a subtle way (very common in lively music).

 Practice sometimes with swing to prevent your timing from getting too "robotic"